RV12R/Ethernaut-Notes/README.md

 # 00. Ethernaut
 * Just go through the console.
 * Check out all the ABIs.
-* Password will be given inside a function as a variable.
+* Password is inside a function as a variable.

 # 01. FallBack
 * Getting the various RPC functions like the one to send Transaction.